10.3 Partition and Conspiracy: Churchill

 Churchill would indeed have drawn some comfort from the creation of an Indian Union containing some sort of ‘Pakistan’, but then so would the entire British establishment.
 The formula ‘Hindustan, Pakistan and Princestan’ could cover anything envisaged by the original Cripps Mission of 1942, or the Cabinet Mission Plan of 1946.
 The British wanted to oversee the creation of some sort of unitary Indian state, and were very keen that it should be kept within the Commonwealth.
 The idea that Churchill would have enjoyed seeing the creation of a divided India flies in the face all the documentary evidence we have, and runs counter to everything Churchill ever believed about India and the British Empire in general.
 Nor, to return to Das’ original comment above, is it at all certain, or even likely, that any ‘Pakistan’ would have been a bastion of British anything.

 One of the problems of talking about Churchill and Pakistan is that Churchill was long out of office by the time Jinnah ever satisfactorily outlined what he actually meant by Pakistan.
 It was not until early 1946 that Jinnah, in private, began to make concrete proposals to British emissaries.
 It was many more months before it became clear that he could not be satisfied within some federal system of regions and provinces.
-So, any talk of what Churchill did and did not think about ‘Pakistan’ after the war needs to be specific to avoid being either anachronistic or wildly speculative.
+So, any talk of what Churchill did and did not think about ‘Pakistan’ after the war needs to be specific to avoid being either anachronistic or purely speculative.
 It is also irrelevant within the wider historical context, because Churchill was by then out of government.

 This casts a rather different light on one of Das’ masterstrokes, his interpretation of Mountbatten’s meeting with Churchill on 20 May 1947, when the Viceroy paid a flying visit to London for consultations.
 Even as Mountbatten was explaining the newly drawn up (Menon) plan for partition, Das says that ‘the old man still hoped that India would be fragmented into several pieces’ (p.
 63).
 But how does he know this – apart from a general extrapolation of what he has already assumed Churchill had been thinking over the previous two years?
 He ‘hoped’ that India would be divided?
 Really?
 Did Das not read Churchill’s passionate speech in the House of Commons, on 6 March 1947?
 In that speech he excoriated the Labour government for giving Mountbatten no more than fourteen months to reach a settlement, thus putting ‘an end to all prospect of Indian unity’ (Churchill’s Speeches, Volume VII, p.
 7444).
 Because of the government’s mistakes, which included putting Nehru at the head of the Interim Government, he said that ‘the last chance’ of unity had now been ‘extinguished’.
 ‘India is to be subjected…to fragmentation, and to haphazard fragmentation’.
 That does not sound like a man revelling in India’s division.